Gourav-334/Noteworks/C++ Programming/W3Schools {C}/02) Object-Oriented Programming.md

 }
 ```

-- It is advised to not keep the name of arguments same as attributes.
+- It is advised to not keep the name of arguments same as attributes if not using `this`.
-- There exists a `exist` keyword.
+- There exists an `exist` keyword.

 ### <u>Encapsulation</u>